-2014 € 2013 €

-Non-current Amounts owed to other related party forming part of Mizzi Organisation 2.419.272 1.726.018
+2015 € 2014 € Amounts owed to other related party forming part of Mizzi Organisation 1,466,698 2,419,272

-Organisation 2,419,272 1,720,010

 These liabilities are attributable to the acquisition of bills of exchange by the company from a related party at fair value.
 The amounts are repayable in accordance with the terms of the bills of exchange acquired (see Note 5) and are subject to an effective interest rate of 8%.
-The financial liabilities are presented as non-current liabilities in view of the arrangement referred to in Note 5.
+The financial liabilities are presented as current liabilities as at 31 December 2015 in view of the developments and arrangements referred to in Note 5.
+As at 31 December 2014, these financial liabilities were presented as non-current in view of the arrangement prevailing at that date (refer to Note 5).